millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 <details class="accordion reveal reveal--up">
   <summary>The Four Noble Truths &amp; Addiction</summary>
   <div class="accordion__content" markdown="1">
-  Think of craving as a hungry ghost, never satisfied no matter how much it consumes.
-Addiction feeds that restless hunger.
-With mindfulness, we begin to notice the cycle before we’re consumed by it.
-Healing begins when we turn inward with the intention to love what was always already there, unconditionally.
+  Addiction is often a looping attempt to feel okay when something in us believes we are not.
+Craving shows up as a kind of misreading of reality: the mind predicts that relief or connection will come from something outside us, and then chases it over and over.
+With mindfulness, we begin to notice the moment suffering starts — usually long before we pick up a drink, a drug, or a behavior — and we learn to respond with wise care instead of reflex.
+Healing doesn’t mean forcing ourselves to stop craving.
+It means seeing clearly what craving is, how it arises, and what it is trying to protect.

   1. **There Is Suffering (Dukkha)** – Life involves dissatisfaction in both obvious and subtle forms: suffering, unease, and “not-enoughness.”
 Addiction often starts as an attempt to relieve this suffering.
+Much of this suffering comes from misunderstanding our experience and resisting what is already happening.
 We commit to understanding the truth of suffering.
   2. **Craving (Tanha) Is the Cause** – It is craving, whether physical, emotional, or psychological, that fuels the cycle of addiction.
-We commit to understanding that craving leads to suffering.
+We commit to understanding that craving is downstream of suffering — a reactive strategy the mind uses when it feels separate, threatened, or incomplete.
   3. **Cessation of Craving Ends Suffering** – Recovery is possible when we untangle from habitual craving and begin to make space.
-We commit to understand that less craving leads to less suffering.
+We commit to learning how clarity, connection, and presence reduce craving naturally.
   4. **The Path Out Is the Eightfold Path** – The way to healing is a holistic, intentional path: wise comprehension, ethical living, mindful presence, and steady effort.
-We commit to cultivating the path.
+We commit to practicing these skills in real life so the mind gradually learns a different way to relate to pain and uncertainty.

   **Recovery Dharma** adapts these as:
   - Addiction causes suffering